 On March 31, 2016, our Taiwan branch entered into a Purchase and Sale Contract and a Finance Lease Agreement with Chailease in connection with certain equipment, structured as a sale lease-back transaction.
-Pursuant to the Purchase and Sale Contract, our Taiwan branch sold certain equipment to Chailease for a purchase price of 312,927,180 New Taiwan dollars, approximately \$10.1 million and simultaneously leased the equipment back from Chailease pursuant to the Finance Lease Agreement.
-The Finance Lease Agreement has a three year term with monthly lease payments range from 6,772,500 New Taiwan dollars, approximately \$0.2 million, to 7,788,333 New Taiwan dollars, approximately \$0.3 million, during the term of the Finance Lease Agreement, including an initial payment in an amount of 62,927,180 New Taiwan dollars, approximately \$2.0 million.
+Pursuant to the Purchase and Sale Contract, our Taiwan branch sold certain equipment to Chailease for a purchase price of 312,927,180 New Taiwan dollars, approximately \$10.1 million, and simultaneously leased the equipment back from Chailease pursuant to the Finance Lease Agreement.
+The Finance Lease Agreement has a three-year term with monthly lease payments range from 6,772,500 New Taiwan dollars, approximately \$0.2 million, to 7,788,333 New Taiwan dollars, approximately \$0.3 million, during the term of the Finance Lease Agreement, including an initial payment in an amount of 62,927,180 New Taiwan dollars, approximately \$2.0 million.
 Based on the payments made under the Finance Lease Agreement, the annual interest rate is calculated to be 4.0%.
 The title to the equipment will be transferred to our Taiwan branch upon the expiration of the Finance Lease Agreement.
-As of June 30, 2016, \$7.1 million was outstanding under this Finance Lease Agreement.
+As of March 31, 2017, \$5.5 million was outstanding under this Finance Lease Agreement.

-As of June 30, 2016, our Chinese subsidiary had credit facilities with China Construction Bank totaling \$13.4 million, which can be drawn in U.S. currency, RMB currency, issuing bank acceptance notes to vendors with different interest rates or issuing standby letters of credit.
-As of June 30, 2016, our Chinese subsidiary used \$10.0 million of its credit facility and issued standby letters of credit as collateral for the Company's Taiwan branch line of credit with China Construction Bank.
-As of June 30, 2016, our Chinese subsidiary had a U.S. currency based loan of \$3.7 million outstanding under various notes with three-month terms, maturing from August to September 2016 with effective interest rate of 3.15%.
-The outstanding balances of bank acceptance notes issued to vendors were \$2.4 million with zero interest rate as of June 30, 2016.
+Our Chinese subsidiary had credit facilities with China Construction Bank totaling \$13.2 million, which could be drawn in U.S. currency, RMB currency, issuing bank acceptance notes to vendors with different interest rates or issuing standby letters of credit.
+We pledged the land use rights and buildings of our Chinese subsidiary as collateral for the credit facility.
+Our Chinese subsidiary used \$10.0 million of its credit facility to issue standby letters of credit as collateral for our Taiwan branch line of credit with China Construction Bank.
+As of March 31, 2017, we had repaid all outstanding balances and terminated the loan agreement with China Construction Bank.

-As of June 30, 2016, there was \$4.9 million of restricted cash, investments or security deposit associated mainly with the loan facilities.
+As of March 31, 2017, there was no restricted cash, investments or security deposit associated with the loan facilities.